xc-aditya/shiny-eureka/README.md

 ---

 ## 3. Request Management
-### Create RequestSubmit a request for a specific account.
+### Create Request Submit a request for a specific account.
 Fails if the account is taken or if the user already has an active request.

 * **Endpoint:** `/MajorRequestCreate`
 * **Method:** `POST`